alexnaish/scholar-runner/README.md

             path: '/'
         }
     ];

     module.exports = {
         desktop: desktopSpecs,
         another: otherSpecs,
         all: desktopSpecs.concat(otherSpecs) // default if no --type is provided };

 ### Advanced Options

 There are other possible spec options such as:

 * name: String that will be the unique identifier within Scholar.
     * Example = "TestHeaderDesktop"
 * selector: CSS Selector to target specific elements.
     * Example = ".main.header"
 * url: Optional override of the global baseUrl.
     * Example = "alternative.domain.testing.com"
 * path: URL path to target page.
     * Example = "/myTestPage"
+* labels: An array allowing labelling / tagging of images for use within scholar
+    * Example = ['homepage', 'carousel', 'hero']
 * loadTimeout: Milliseconds to allow page to stabilise before taking a screenshot (Defaults to 2000).
     * Example = 5000
 * setup: function that will be evaluated within the browser to allow events to happen after page loads (click on an accordion heading etc).
     * Example = `function () {
         $('.faq-question-2').click();
     }`
 * setupTimeout: Milliseconds to allow page to stabilise after running a setup function (Defaults to 0).
     * Example = 2000
 * viewportSize: JS Object with width and height properties.
     * Example = {width: 1280, height: 720}
 * cookies: Same format as the config options, however will only be included for the specific test.
     * Example = `[